Gumpy-Q/MALscrap-suite/README.md

 ## Want to run the script without knowing much about Python ?
 Use the latest executable [here](https://github.com/Gumpy-Q/MALscraPy/releases/)

+### Run it
+When you will run the exe, follow the instructions in GUI.

+Beware: scraping large temporal range might be a bit RAM intensive (600 MB for 2021 to 2010)

+This may not be the fastest way to scrap MAL but it gets the job done (3m45s for 2021 to 2010)

 ## Want to run, read or modify the script with Python ?
 ### Requisites
 You only need to install [Python]( https://www.python.org/downloads/) and its following modules: